-We’re moving to Chester next week where I’m taking up a position as Built Environment Officer for Cheshire West and Chester Council.
+We’re moving to Chester where I’m starting a new job.
 Now, Chester’s not exactly new to me, I grew up in a village not far away, but I’ve barely been back since I went to university and am really looking forward to discovering the city again as an adult.
 That’s where you come in!

 I’m fascinated by the little projects, actions, tasks that people use to get to know new places.
 Maybe you walk a transect or around the outside.
 Perhaps you look at signposts, graffiti or churches.
 Some of you take photos, draw, write.
 Or maybe you listen.
 Collect?
 Look for traces of long-gone parts of town?
 In the past, I’ve done all sorts to get to know new places and spaces: collecting, writing, tracing, cleaning, I’m up for most things.